aws-samples/aws-audit-manager-manual-evidence-automation/README.md

 1. This API uses an (`x-api-key`) to track usage
     1. The API key is used to track and control usage by clients
     2. To truly secure this endpoint consider using IAM authentication  ( described in a later section) among other [documented methods](https://docs.aws.amazon.com/apigateway/latest/developerguide/rest-api-protect.html).
-1. The from post content:
+1. The form post content:
     - AssessmentName : Name for the assessment in the Audit Manager GUI, `GxP21cfr11` as an example
     - ControlSetName : Display name for a control set within an assessment, `General requirements` as an example
     - ControlIdName : A particular control within a control set, `11.100(a)` as an example